skjolber/sesseltjonna-csv/README.md

 JMH [benchmark results](https://github.com/skjolber/csv-benchmark#results).

 If the parser runs alone on a multicore system, the [ParallelReader](https://github.com/arnaudroger/SimpleFlatMapper/blob/master/sfm-util/src/main/java/org/simpleflatmapper/util/ParallelReader.java) from the [SimpleFlatMapper](https://simpleflatmapper.org/) might further improve performance by approximately 50%.

+## Classloading / footprint
+Performance note for single-shot scenarios and `CsvMapper`: If a custom setter is specified, the library will invoke it to determine the underlying method invokation using `ByteBuddy`, so some additional classloading will take place.

 # Compatibility
 The following rules / restrictions apply, mostly for keeping in sync with [RFC-4180]: